pagkly/Zed/Investopedia3/Timber Investment Management Organization (TIMO) Definition.md

 Timber Investment Management Organization (TIMO) Definition
 ## What Is a Timber Investment Management Organization?

-A Timber Investment Management Organization (TIMO) is a management group that aids institutional investors in managing their [timberland investment](https://www.investopedia.com/terms/t/timberlandinvestment.asp) portfolios.
+A Timber Investment Management Organization (TIMO) is a management group that aids institutional investors in managing their [[timberland investment]](https://www.investopedia.com/terms/t/timberlandinvestment.asp) portfolios.
 A TIMO acts as a broker for institutional clients to find, analyze and acquire investment properties that would best suit their clients.

-Similar to some [REITs](https://www.investopedia.com/terms/r/reit.asp), once an [investment property](https://www.investopedia.com/terms/i/investment-property.asp) is chosen, the TIMO is given the responsibility of actively managing the timberland to achieve adequate returns for the investors.
+Similar to some [[REITs]](https://www.investopedia.com/terms/r/reit.asp), once an [[investment property]](https://www.investopedia.com/terms/i/investment-property.asp) is chosen, the TIMO is given the responsibility of actively managing the timberland to achieve adequate returns for the investors.

 ### Key Takeaways